bvanderhaar/cuda-musclework/README.md

 When the result array is complete, addition of the final sum is performed serially.

 ## Implementation
 For the serial program, Clang/LLVM 3.6 is used with level 2 compiler optimizations enabled.
 The parallel GPU program is compiled with Nvidia's CUDA compiler driver V7.5 that wraps gcc.
+The serial program and GPU program results were the same in every test.

 ## Testing Methodology
 A Macbook Pro with a Core i5 at 2.7GHz and 8GB RAM is used for the serial program.
 GVSU's Seawolf with a Tesla K40c is used for the GPU version of the program.